Show Table of Contents

 Watch a video to see real-world examples of actions.
 Filter actions are covered at the 2:20 mark.

-In the Actions dialog box, click Add Action and then select Filter.
+In the Actions dialog box, click Add Action, and then select Filter.
 Or select an existing action, and choose Edit.

-Use the drop-down list to select a source sheet or data source.
-When you select a data source or dashboard sheet you can further refine by selecting the individual sheets you want to launch the action from.
+Select a source sheet or data source.
+If you select a data source or dashboard, you can select related sheets you want to launch the action from.

-Menu -right-click (control-click on Mac) a selected mark in the view and then select an option on a the context menu.
+Menu - Right-click (Windows) or Control-click (macOS) a selected mark in the view, and then select an option on the context menu.
 This option works well for filter and URL actions.

-Use the second drop-down list to select a target sheet.
-When you select a dashboard sheet you can further refine the target by selecting one or more sheets within the dashboard.
+Select a target sheet.
+When you select a dashboard, you can select one or more sheets within it.

-Specify what to do when the select is cleared in the view.
-You can select from the following options:
+Specify what happens when the selection is cleared in the view:

-Exclude all values - changes the filter to exclude all values.
-This option is useful when you are building dashboards that only show some sheets if a value in another sheet is selected.
+Exclude all values - Changes the filter to exclude all values.
+This option is useful when you're building dashboards that only show some sheets if a value in another sheet is selected.

-Setup one or more filters to specify the data that you want to show on the target sheets.
-You can filter on All Fields or define filters on Selected Fields.
+Specify the data that you want to show on the target sheets.
+You can filter on All Fields or Selected Fields.

-If you are defining filters for specific fields click Add Filter.
+If you chose Selected Fields, click Add Filter.